 The role of Teamworks Framework is to make it easy to create web-based multi-user editing applications that require an audit trail of changes.
+It is used by TopBraid EDG.
 The framework has two distinct features:

 - Change Management with complete audit trail and support for working copies or sand-boxed versions

 - Model-specific applications – ability to associate different editing applications, reports, export, imports and other features with different model types.